osrf/gazebo_design/sdf_reference_geometry/sdf_reference_geometry.md

 ![frame tree](frame_tree.png)

-It is possible to compute the transformation between an origin frame to a destination frame, using the common ancestor for 2 frames:
+It is possible to compute the transformation from an origin frame to a destination frame, using the common ancestor for 2 frames:

  1. Use the origin frame as a starting point
  1. Apply the inverse poses of each parent frame until the common ancestor
  1. Apply the direct pose transformation until the destination frame is reached.
  1. The resulting pose is the Pose of the destination frame relative to the origin frame

-Having all these extra frames is more work, but it makes is simple change link dimensions without having to change multiple poses.
+Having all these extra frames is more work, but it makes it simple to change link dimensions without having to change multiple poses.

 When computing transformation between 2 frames, finding the shortest paths between the two transformations should give more precision in transformations than going all the way to the world frame (because it avoids computing unnecessary transformations that can add error).